PSY6983-2021/clandry_project/README.md

 	2. [Linear SVC](https://github.com/PSY6983-2021/clandry_project/tree/main/codes): script with preprocessing and machine learning classifier
 - The following Jupyter notebooks:
 	1. [Presentation slides](https://github.com/PSY6983-2021/clandry_project/tree/main/notebooks): can be launch with the Rise extension
 	2. [Data visualization](https://github.com/PSY6983-2021/clandry_project/tree/main/notebooks): code that plots the static and interactive figures in the repo.
-This notebook was conceptualized to run specific code cells that calls the python scripts needed to retrieved the data.
+This notebook was conceptualized to run specific code cells that calls the python scripts needed to retrieved the data
 - The requirements.txt: file with all the prerequisites packages used to run the codes

 # Conclusion and Acknowledgement

 The past month has been very educational and rewarding on many levels.
 The course format allowed the application of new knowledge to a project that reflets my interests.
 While it was easy to get lost in ideas of grandeur for the project, I reached most of the goals I set for myself, notably a better understanding of neuroimaging data manipulations using open science tools and practices.

 The classification perfomance outcomes illustrate the need for further investigation on single-level prediction and features importance.
-The vectorize correlation matrix was not a good discriminating factor between hearing and non hearing individuals.
+The vectorize correlation matrix was not a good discriminating feature between hearing and non hearing individuals.
 Although the results were not striking, I emerge of this experience equipped with improved coding skills and fueled with new ideas to try on my model.

 A special thanks to Pierre Bellec for his advice and his insightful takes about the future of science practices.
 I would have been stuck longer on data preprocessing without Desiree's help and might have shed a tear without Andreanne's and François' coding skills.
 You have all facilitated my learning journey and provided me the necessary tools to overcome obstacles.
 A great thanks to Marie-Eve with whom I shared (lots of) coffees during our coding sessions.